Britain faces first day in more than 70 years without its Queen, as country mourns - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Christian Edwards, David Wilkinson, Susannah Cullinane, Peter Wilkinson, Laura Smith-Spark and Stephanie Busari contributed to this story.
+CNN’s Christian Edwards, David Wilkinson, Lauren Kent, Nada Bashir, Susannah Cullinane, Peter Wilkinson, Laura Smith-Spark and Stephanie Busari contributed to this story.